-In the past week, we first played Britten’s 3rd quartet on Emmanuel Music’s Britten festival, followed by a Russian - themed program at Boston Conservatory.
+In successive weekends, we first played Britten’s 3rd quartet on Emmanuel Music’s Britten festival, followed by a Russian - themed program at Boston Conservatory.
 Here are two rave reviews from the Boston Musical Intelligencer:

 NOVEMBER 8, 2018